 Mountclear Productions’ setup on the surface looks busier than it actually is, and is largely due to how the angular ceiling panels and roof panel absorbers attract your attention.
 In actuality, this studio setup is rather minimal, and is one of the most perfectly set-up rooms we’ve ever laid our eyes on.
 Modern gear against the rustic wood tones of the vintage dresser, and a down-to-earth couch helps contrast the room perfectly.

 Runwildmusic’s studio setup is focused and committed to pulling off the timber theme, and he executes it with perfection.
 From the walls to the desk, the studio setup oozes character.
-Even the custom (DIY?)
-500-series racks are made out of wood, and they look absolutely killer.
+Even the custom (DIY?) rack units are made out of wood, and they look absolutely killer.
 Would love to know where we could pick up a pair to review!
 (P.S. check out some of our favourite 500-series racks by clicking here)

 The studio in question is Bagpipe Studios, and was previously the old Abbey Road / EMI Studios over in Stockholm (legendary spot famous for recording the likes of Britney Spears, Lady Gaga, ABBA, Wyclef Jean and much more).